The Amazing Race Asia 5: Casting

-Casting began on 23 May 2016 and applications were closed on 30 June 2016 (18 days extended from the original deadline of 12 June 2016).
+Casting began on 23 May 2016, and applications were closed on 30 June 2016 (18 days extended from the original deadline of 12 June 2016).

 Marketing

-Wonderful Indonesia, Grab, Garuda Indonesia along with Great Eastern Life were sponsors of the season.
+Wonderful Indonesia, Grab, Garuda Indonesia, and Great Eastern Life were sponsors for the season.
 It was also the first season that was not sponsored by Sony or Caltex.

 Casting

+The list of teams with their relationships at the time of filming were announced on 28 July 2016 on the AXN website.
 Continuing the casting trend of the Asian franchise, the cast once again consisted of numerous local celebrities or their relatives including 87.6 Hard Rock FM radio announcer Vicky Harahap, Philippines national rugby union team member and host of It's Showtime Eric Tai, Miss Grand International 2015 Parul Shah and Miss Philippines World 2007 Maggie Wilson, Miss Malaysia World 2011 Chloe Chen and Miss Malaysia World 2012 Yvonne Lee, The 8TV Quickie host Brandon Ho, News One Prime Time news anchor Louisa Kusnandar, Power 98 Radio DJs Jerald Justin "JK" Ko & Michael "Mike" Tan, and "UMeAndHara" YouTuber Rei Umehara.
 Tai is the only non-Asian contestant in the entire season.

 This is the first season not to feature a team from Hong Kong, but also the first with a Vietnamese team.

 Yvonne Lee was seen dating host Allan Wu after the show.

 Results

-The list of teams with their relationships at the time of filming were announced on 28 July 2016 from the AXN website.
+The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.